 Here are some common reasons an oil filter housing might crack:

-OVER-TIGHTENING the filter during a change or installation
+Tightening the filter too much during a change or installation.

 How long does it take to replace an oil filter housing?

-On average, replacing the oil filter housing can take around 2–5 hours, but this can vary depending on the make and model of your vehicle and the technician’s experience.
+On average, replacing the oil filter housing can take about two to five hours, but this can vary depending on the make and model of your vehicle and the technician’s experience.

 Can you replace an oil filter housing yourself?

-Depending on how accessible your oil filter is, the oil filter housing replacement can be a relatively easy DIY job if you’re experienced working on cars.
+Depending on how accessible your oil filter is, the oil filter housing replacement can be a relatively easy DIY job if you have experience working on cars.
 If you don’t have much mechanical experience or you need to remove other components to access your filter housing, you should probably leave this job to a professional.

 *The price information provided on our car repair webpages is intended for general informational purposes only.
 Actual prices for car repair services may vary based on various factors, including but not limited to the make and model of your vehicle, the extent of repair required, and the prevailing market conditions.
 All prices for real repair shops are estimations based on our research only.
 Therefore, the prices listed on our webpages should not be considered as final quotes or binding offers.